mlhartme/stool/DOCUMENTATION.md

               STR        # arbitrary string

-The most basic predicate is a simple `NAME`.
-It performs a substring match on the stage name.
-This is handy to run one command for a stage without attaching it.
+The most common predicate is a simple `NAME` that refers to the respective stage.

 Next, a predicate *FIELD*`=`*STR* matches stages who's status field has the specified string.
 *VALUE*`=`*STR* is similar, it matches stage values.